-Our dachshund Django is obsessed with water and absolutely loves the beach.
-He literally screams like an old lady who just won the lottery whenever he sees the ocean (no exaggeration).
+Our dachshund Django is obsessed with swimming, and he absolutely loves the beach.
+He screams with joy like an elderly lady who just won the lottery whenever he sees the ocean.

 Django's long and low-riding frame makes him very susceptible to picking up debris and insects when we're out adventuring.
-After Django unfortunately picked up fleas after a family beach vacation to North Carolina last year, Mike and I (Steph) went into hardcore research mode.
-Can dogs get fleas from the beach?
-What are sand fleas, and where do they come from?
-In this article we take an in-depth look at sand fleas: what they are, where they thrive, and whether you and your dog need to be worried about sand flea bites during your next beach outing.
+After he picked up fleas during a family beach vacation to North Carolina a few years back, Mike and I (Steph) went into hardcore research mode to learn more about flea risks at the beach.

 There are two types of fleas.
-The first type of flea is the most well-known: the flightless insect that jumps onto your dog, particularly in warmer months, bites and feeds off of him or her, and ultimately lays eggs.
+The first type of flea, the household name for order Siphonaptera, is the most well-known creature.
+This one is the flightless insect that jumps onto your dog, particularly in warmer months, bites and feeds off of him or her, and ultimately lays eggs.
 These are the fleas that will cause itching, scratching, and a home infestation if not addressed immediately.

 Sand fleas are very small and range from 0.25 to 1 inch in length, depending on the species.
 One species of sand flea found in the northeast Atlantic and Mediterranian, Talitrus saltator, grows to 0.65 inches in length.
 Sand fleas are a grayish-brown or grayish-green color, helping them blend into the sand.
 They have two noticable black eyes, 10 legs, and a pair of antenae.